 4. Try other avenues of peer reviewing

 Peer reviewing in journals is not the only way of entering this arena.
 Many journals such as F1000Research and platforms such as PubMed have adopted for post-publication peer review, which means registered users can freely comment on published articles.
-This could be a good avenue for young career researchers to practice their reviewing skills by sharing constructive comments.
+This could be a good avenue for early career researchers to practice their reviewing skills by sharing constructive comments.
 It could also be an excellent platform to engage in discussions with other junior or senior researchers.
 An important consideration here is that many reviewers on platforms such as these prefer to remain anonymous.
 Thus, you may have to decide whether you want to share your details or maintain anonymity.
 Another way of honing your reviewing skills is writing articles blogs or journals that critique published works.

 Journal editors are always looking to expand their pool of reviewers.
-Moreover, many of them prefer to recruit young career researchers since they are more likely to accept invitations, are more thorough with their work since they are eager to prove themselves, and are more likely to provide honest opinions.
+Moreover, many of them prefer to recruit early career researchers since they are more likely to accept invitations, are more thorough with their work since they are eager to prove themselves, and are more likely to provide honest opinions.
 So seize your chance at climbing up a step and becoming a peer reviewer, but also bear in mind the responsibilities that becoming a reviewer brings with it.

 You might also be interested in reading this series: Tips for first-time peer reviewers